GMOD/jbrowse-components/website/docs/superquickstart_web.md

 might want to start with the slightly-longer quick-start guide [here](quickstart_cli).

+## Footnote

-Footnote: JBrowse doesn't strictly need Apache or nginx, it is "static site compatible" meaning it uses no server side code and can run on any static website hosting.
+JBrowse doesn't strictly need Apache or nginx, it is "static site compatible" meaning it uses no server side code and can run on any static website hosting.
 For example, you can upload the jbrowse folder that we prepared here in /var/www/html/jbrowse2 to Amazon S3, and it will work there